 We are also told that Satan will be given a key to a place called “The Bottomless Pit,” and he will open it.
 When he opens it, he will release hordes of demons – his followers.

 Revelation 12:2-4 says that one-third of the angels in heaven joined Satan when he rebelled against God.
 As a result, they were denied access to heaven and were forced to live on the earth too!
-Some of these evil angels, or demons, sinned (Gen. 6:1-4) and were imprisoned in the bottomless pit (1 Pet.
-3:18-20; 2 Pet.
-2:4-6; and Jude 6-7).
+Some of these evil angels, or demons, sinned (Genesis 6:1-4) and were imprisoned in the bottomless pit (1 Peter 3:18-20; 2 Peter 2:4-6; and Jude 6-7).

 On one occasion when Jesus was removing some evil spirits called “Legion” from a man, the demons pleaded with Him to not send them into the abyss or the bottomless pit (Luke 8:31).
 They did not want to go there.
 1 Peter 3:19 calls it a prison.
 The bottomless pit is a real place with real demons.
 When Satan uses the key to open the bottomless pit, these unusually wicked demons will escape.
 They are described as locusts in the next verse.

 And he opened the bottomless pit; and smoke went up out of the pit, like the smoke of a great furnace; and the sun and the air were darkened by the smoke of the pit.
 And out of the smoke came forth locusts upon the earth; and power was given them, as the scorpions of the earth have power.
-(NASB) Rev. 9:2-3
+Revelation 9:2-3 (NASB)

 These demons will have supernatural powers to cause great pain for men and women for five months but not to kill them.
 They will not be allowed to hurt or harm anyone who has the mark of God on his or her forehead.